-Efficiencies were achieved in managing the existing power purchase agreements with the NUGs in 2012-13.
-Purchase costs dropped by \$6.7 million, compared to a \$5.9 million drop in 2011-12, through curtailments and other transactions that shift the time of electricity generation under the contracts.
+Efficiencies were achieved in managing the existing power purchase agreements with the NUGs in 2013-14.
+Purchase costs were lower by \$8.7 million, compared to being lower by \$6.7 million in 2012-13, through curtailments and other transactions that shift the time of electricity generation under the contracts.

 Previously, the Corporation purchased power from the NUGs under contractual terms, and sold the power at market prices lower than cost.
 However, as at January 1, 2005, the Corporation began to receive actual contract prices for power from ratepayers, eliminating losses on power purchase contracts.
 At that time, the Ministry of Finance estimated most of the liability would be eliminated over 12 years as existing contracts expire.
-The liability for power purchase agreements was valued at \$0.9 billion as at March 31, 2013, compared to \$1.2 billion as at March 31, 2012.
+The liability for power purchase agreements was valued at \$0.7 billion as at March 31, 2014, compared to \$0.9 billion as at March 31, 2013.

 OEFC continued to monitor and implement a Contingency Support Agreement (CSA) between OEFC and OPG to provide for the continued reliability and availability of the Lambton and Nanticoke coal-fired stations.
-Any OEFC net costs under this agreement are to be recovered from electricity consumers.
-The CSA was effective as of January 1, 2009, when OPG implemented a strategy to reduce greenhouse gas emissions from its coal-fired stations, as directed by the Province.
-In March 2013, the CSA was amended to support the government's policy initiative to advance the closure of these plants by one year to the end of 2013.
-The amendment allows OPG to recover actual costs under the CSA that cannot reasonably be avoided or mitigated, during the period from early shut down date until December 31, 2014, consistent with the original end date of the CSA.
+Any OEFC net costs under this agreement are recovered from electricity consumers.
+The CSA was effective as of January 1, 2009, when OPG implemented a strategy to reduce greenhouse gas emissions from its coal-fired stations.
+As at December 31, 2013, OEFC triggered an early termination clause in the CSA to reflect the advanced closure of these plants by one year to the end of 2013.
+OPG is able to recover actual costs under the CSA that cannot reasonably be avoided or mitigated during the period from the early shut down date until December 31, 2014, consistent with the original end date of the CSA.